WordPress/gutenberg/docs/designers-developers/designers/menu-item.md

 - Require: No
 - Default: 'menuitem'

 [Aria Spec](https://www.w3.org/TR/wai-aria-1.1/#aria-checked).
-If you need to have selectable menu items use menuitemradio for single select, and menuitemcheckbox for multiselect.
+If you need to have selectable menu items use `MenuItemRadio` for single select, and `MenuItemCheckbox` for multiselect.

 ## Related components

-- The DropdownMenu displays a list of actions (each contained in a MenuItem, MenuItemsChoice, or MenuGroup) in a compact way.
-It appears in a Popover after the user has interacted with an element (a button or icon) or when they perform a specific action.
+- The `DropdownMenu` displays a list of actions (each contained in a `MenuItem`, `MenuItemsChoice`, or `MenuGroup`) in a compact way.
+It appears in a `Popover` after the user has interacted with an element (a button or icon) or when they perform a specific action.
-- MenuItemsChoice
-- MenuGroup
+- `MenuItemsChoice`